-Mandalika has the status of Special Economic Zone (SEZ) for the agriculural and ecotourism industries which was newly launched by the government of Indonesia in 2014.
+The Mandalika project is in the status of Special Economic Zone (SEZ) for the agricultural and ecotourism industries which were newly launched by the government of Indonesia in 2014.
 It has benefits for investors in terms of fiscal and non-fiscal incentives.
 With a total area of 1250ha, it offers natural beauty, panoramic views, and other tourist attractions.
 Mandalika is located in south Lombok and is managed by Indonesia Tourism Development Corporation (ITDC) PT Pengembangan Pariwisata Indonesia.

 Source: Indonesia Tourism Development

 Corporation, Information Deck 2017

 The Green Future

 Under ITDC’s masterplan, the solar power plant will

 utilise the land under the solar panels as a greenhouse